avtarted/notes/math/ExpectationAverageCenterOfMass.typ

 it generalizes to the sum of all the outcomes weighted by their associated probabilities, so again, a weighted average.
 Just to hammer this expectation tied to weighted average point a final time, the average itself of some N numbers is, again, the expectation using the uniform weight 1/N.

-=== Center of Mass, Discrete and 1D
+== Center of Mass, Discrete and 1D
 So, I lied, but not really.
-While I'm going to hammer expectation and averages again, but in a way I already completely did this earlier when I considered averages from the perspective of the center, splitting distances to enfore the sums of the deviations from the right and left added up and essentially, that's the end of it and we're already conceptually done.
+While I'm going to hammer expectation and averages again, but in a way I moreorless already did this earlier when I considered averages of outcomes from the perspective of the center, splitting distances (weighted by probability of a given outcome) to enfore the sums of the distance deviations from the right and left added up.
+Essentially, that's the end of it and we're already conceptually done.

 This section is purely for fun, and it's actually the reason I decided to compose this note: because I read CS70 note relating expectation to center of mass of probability distribution
 Wanted to explore it, and I was pleased, and afterwards decided to contemplate what average really means and all of this resulted in me decided to memorialize my thought process.

+=== Moment
 Ok, let me get down to business.
 Say we're on a 1D number line with some points spaced out.
 Each point has a mass of 1.
 Note that points may share the same location: this does not affect the algebra.
-We could view K points with the same location as a singular point just with a mass of K. It's all the same, just different groupings.
+We could view K points with the same location as a singular point, P, just with a mass of K. It's all the same, just different groupings.
+So from now each point P has mass M. Let's have them be clean positive integers.
+The point P specifies its location on the number line and M its mass.
 The question is, what is the center of mass of these points.

 First, we must introduce the concept of "moment".